A pro reveals her favorite kids' closet organization ideas.

-It’s no secret that a tidy, streamlined closet for your child will keep you from losing your mind…not to mention your kids’ clothes.
+A tidy, streamlined closet for your child will keep you from losing your mind, not to mention your kid's clothes.
 Think how easy the morning dress-up battle would be if you knew where exactly every sock, T-shirt, and favorite pair of shoes were.
-Enter Lisa Adams, designer and owner of LA Closet Design, who shares her secrets for an organized and efficient kid’s closet.
+For tips, we reached out to Lisa Adams, designer and owner of LA Closet Design.

 Design With “Time-Savers”